-Dyson V12 Detect vs. V15 Detect Comparison
+Dyson V12 Detect vs. V15 Detect: Which Option Is Better?

-Before testing the Dyson V12, I thought the only upgrade was the push button switch.
+Before testing the Dyson V12, I thought the only upgrade was the push-button switch.
 I was wrong.

 These upgrades address two issues that plagued Dyson’s full-sized alternatives.